Chapter 10 - Student Learning and Development

 The State System survey of alumni from the class of 1996 corroborates employment experiences reported by the 1992 class.
 Seventy-seven percent of Shippensburg and seventy-two percent of system alumni were employed full time at the time of the survey.
 Sixty-three percent of both groups reported being employed in their major field.
 Less than four percent were unemployed and seeking employment.
 Others were employed part-time, in the armed forces, continuing their education or not working by choice.

 Approximately three-fourths of the Shippensburg and system alumni were employed in Pennsylvania.
-Almost one-quarter had already secured their first job prior to graduation; more than three-fourths were working six months after graduation and about 93 percent were working one year afterwards.
+Almost one-quarter had already secured their first job prior to graduation; more than three-fourths were working six months after graduation and about 93 percent were working one year afterward.
 The largest number of graduates were employed in large organizations (those with 500 or more employees), followed by educational institutions and small organizations (those with less than 100 employees).
 Of those employed full-time, the most common earnings were between $20,000 and $30,000 annually.

 Over 21 percent of the Shippensburg alumni and 22 percent of the system-wide alumni reported involvement in further education.
 Most of these alumni were enrolled in a graduate or first-professional program and nearly one third of them were studying in the field of education.

 Changes in Students: The General Education Assessment Project.
 In studying change in students associated with their educational experiences at Shippensburg, Nelson and her colleagues in the General Education Assessment Project found that links exist between certain types of classroom experience in general education courses and desired changes in students.
-Three experiences that seemed to have the most positive and statistically significant affects on student learning were: required class attendance, group work and other engaging activities, and attendance at cultural events outside of class.
+Three experiences that seemed to have the most positive and statistically significant effects on student learning were: required class attendance, group work and other engaging activities, and attendance at cultural events outside of class.

 While educators and students often view class attendance policies as being disrespectful of students, the results of the Nelson study suggest that strict attendance policies not only increase attendance but also produce beneficial changes in Self Esteem, Need for Cognition and Universalism values (see Chapter Three).
 Similarly, the stricter the course policy encouraging attendance at cultural events, the more students increased in Performance Self Esteem and Tolerance for Ambiguity.
 Evidently, being exposed to events and speakers representing different points of view or to a professor who encouraged such exposure, was a mind-opening experience for students.
 Such experiences may also give students a better understanding of the world around them leading to more confidence in themselves.
 On the other hand, the stricter the cultural events policy, the more students decreased in the importance placed on Self-Direction values.